gruntwork-io/pre-commit/README.md

 ## Shellcheck Arguments

 The pre-commit hook for `shellcheck` accepts optional features as arguments using the `--enable` flag.
-For any additional entries set them in a `.shellcheckrc` within the project root.

 ```yaml
 repos: